 Ask for help.
 We can all use a coach at some point.
 Whether it’s relying on a friend or partner to get back to the gym with you, finding a personal trainer, ordering a healthy meal delivery service, or coming to see a Registered Dietitian (RD), know when you need a little extra push and don’t be afraid to ask for it!

 Lastly, and most importantly, START NOW!
 Like right this minute!
 Think of something that you can do today to start working back towards your health goals!

-If you’d like to talk to an RD about your healthy eating, request a free 20-min call to discuss how we can help: https://www.nutriprocan.ca/free-consultation/.
+If you’d like to talk to a registered dietitian about your healthy eating goals, request a free 20-min call to discuss how we can help: https://nutriprocan.ca/free-consultation/.